adamfowleruk/mljs/webserver/README.md

 This will keep a terminal window open showing that it is running, and on which port.

+## Installing Keylines

+The keylines javascript library is commercial, so you must download this yourself if you want to use it.

+To add keylines to your demo, unzip your keylines folder and place under src:-

+Should be named: ./src/keylines

+DO NOT separate out in to separate js, images and css folders

 ## View your web application

 Point your browser at http://localhost:5001/index.html5